guillermooo/sublime-undocs/source/reference/build_systems.rst

     build systems.
 If ``name`` is *Run*, the variant will show up under the **Tools | Build System** menu and be bound to *Ctrl + Shift + B*.

+``syntax``
+    Optional.
+When provided, the build system output will be formatted with the provided `syntax definition`_.

+    .. _syntax definition: ../extensibility/syntaxdefs

 Capturing Error Output with ``file_regex``
 ------------------------------------------